Rhodes-Livingstone Institute

 The Rhodes-Livingstone Institute (RLI) was the first local anthropological research facility in Africa; it was founded in 1937 under the initial directorship of Godfrey Wilson.
 It is located a few miles outside Lusaka.
 Designed to allow for easier study of the local cultures of Northern Rhodesia, now Zambia, it became the base of operations for a number of leading anthropologists of the time.

-The RLI anthropologists have been lauded by some as liberal, anti-racists, furthering the cause of African independence.
 Among the participating anthropologists at the RLI, In addition to Wilson, were Monica Hunter Wilson, Max Gluckman, J. Desmond Clark, Elizabeth Colson, E.L.
 Epstein, J. Clyde Mitchell, and William Watson.